 - Quit getting a coffee in a plastic cup and instead take your own mug.

-- Invest in grocery bags so that you don’t have to use plastic ones.
+- Invest in mesh grocery bags so that you don’t have to use plastic ones.

 - Don’t use the little plastic bottles of shampoo, conditioner and soap in hotels.

 - Try going #plasticfree for July as part of the Marine Conservation Society’s 2021 challenge.
 You can find out more here, join the challenge and read their living without plastic pdf to get even more tips on transitioning to not only an eco traveller but a plastic-free person too.

 Again, none of these steps will save the world but there’s nothing wrong with leading by example.